aksnzhy/xlearn_doc/cli_api/index.rst

 Set Epoch Number and Early-Stopping
 ----------------------------------------

-For machine learning, one epoch consists of one full training cycle on the training set.
+For machine learning tasks, one epoch consists of one full training cycle on the training set.
 In xLearn, users can set the number of epoch for training by using ``-e`` option. ::

     ./xlearn_train ./small_train.txt -e 3